nickkuijpers/laravel-custom-post-manager/README.md

 [![License](https://poser.pugx.org/niku-solutions/cms/license)](https://packagist.org/packages/niku-solutions/cms)
 [![Monthly Downloads](https://poser.pugx.org/niku-solutions/cms/d/monthly)](https://packagist.org/packages/niku-solutions/cms)

 A API based codeable post manager for Laravel with custom fields.
 Extendable as you wish.
-Define your required fields in the config and see the magic.
-It will automatically display the custom fields added in the niku-cms.php config file and will take care of the database management.
+Based on the API request, you will receive the post type configurations in a way where you can build your front-end with.
+We will take care of the CRUD functionality with support of taxonomies, media management and post meta.

+We use our package internally in our projects to remove the need of basic post management.
+We are now able to  We are now able to setup advanced dashboard functionality for all type of post data like Pages, Posts and whatever post type you require.
+You can add or remove custom fields in no time with no need to touch the database.

 > :We are working on a decoupled front-end package in Vue.js and Axios which makes it possible to interact with the API in your Laravel project or Single Page Application.

 #### Features
 * Custom post types
+* Configuration pages
+* Taxonomies like categories
 * Media manager with upload functionality and management
 * Repeating custom field groups
 * Custom fields